 Frequently Asked Questions

-When it comes to crash-tested dog crates, we’ve answered several common questions.
-Read through some of our frequently asked questions to find some answers that you might still be looking for.
+Regarding crash-tested dog crates, we’ve answered several common questions.
+Read through some of our frequently asked questions to find the answers you might still be looking for.

 Why can’t I just use a harness in my car?